Facebook kills 'trending' topics, tests breaking news label

 When Facebook launched "trending" in 2014 as a list of headlines to the side of the main news feed, it was a straightforward move to steal users from Twitter by giving them a quick look at the most popular news of the moment.
 It fit nicely into CEO Mark Zuckerberg's pledge just a year earlier to make Facebook its users' "personal newspaper."

 But that was then.
-"Fake news" wasn't yet a popular term, and no foreign country had been accused of trying to influence the U.S. elections through social media.
+"Fake news" wasn't yet a popular term, and no foreign country had been accused of trying to influence the U.S. elections through social media, as Russia later would be.
 Trending news that year included the death of Robin Williams, Ebola and the World Cup.

-While Facebook is killing the trending section, it is testing new features, including a "breaking news" label that publishers can add to stories to distinguish them from other chatter.
+Facebook is now testing new features, including a "breaking news" label that publishers can add to stories to distinguish them from other chatter.
 Facebook also wants to make local news more prominent.

+"It's very good to get rid of 'trending,'" said Frank Pasquale, a law professor at the University of Maryland and expert on algorithms and society.
+He said algorithms are good for very narrow, well-defined tasks.
+By contrast, he said, deciding what news stories should go in "trending" requires broad thinking, quick judgments about context and decisions about whether someone is trying to game the system.

 According to the Pew Research Center, 44 percent of U.S. adults get some or all of their news through Facebook.

-Troubles with the trending section began to emerge in 2016, when the company was accused of bias against conservatives, based on the words of an anonymous former contractor who said Facebook downplayed conservative issues in the trending section and promoted liberal causes.
+Troubles with the trending section began to emerge in 2016, when the company was accused of bias against conservatives, based on the words of an anonymous former contractor who said Facebook downplayed conservative issues in that feature and promoted liberal causes.
 Zuckerberg met with prominent right-wing leaders at the company's headquarters in an attempt at damage control.
 Yet two years later, Facebook still hasn't been able to shake the notion of bias.

 In late 2016, Facebook fired the human editors who worked on the trending topics and replaced them with software that was supposed to be free of political bias.
 Instead, the software algorithm began to pick out posts that were getting the most attention, even if the information in them was bogus.
 In early 2017, Facebook made another attempt to fix the trending section, this time by including only topics covered by several news publishers.
 The thinking was that coverage by just one outlet could be a sign that the news is fake.